powerhouse-inc/powerhouse-docs/docs/academy/02-Create/01-ToDoList/02-DefineToDoListDocumentModel.md

 Likely you have called your project something like 'ToDoList'.
 We'll continue with this project to teach you how to create a document model and later an editor for your model.
 We use the GraphQL Schema Definition Language (SDL) to define the document model schema.
 Below, you can see the SDL for the `ToDoList` document model.

 :::info
-This schema contains the data structure of the document model and the basic operations that can be performed on the document model.
+This schema contains the **data structure** of the document model and the basic operations that can be performed on the document model.
-Document models in Powerhouse leverage event sourcing principles, where every state transition is represented by an operation.
+Document models in Powerhouse leverage **event sourcing principles**, where every state transition is represented by an operation.
 GraphQL input types describe operations, ensuring that user intents are captured effectively.
-These operations detail the parameters needed for state transitions The use of GraphQL aligns these transitions with explicit, validated, and reproducible commands, supporting CQRS (Command Query Responsibility Segregation) patterns.
+These operations detail the parameters needed for state transitions The use of GraphQL aligns these transitions with explicit, validated, and reproducible commands, supporting **CQRS** (Command Query Responsibility Segregation) patterns.
 :::

 ## State Schema